playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/checkpoints.md

 position: 1
 ---

-A checkpoint is a snapshot of your project a point in time.
+A checkpoint is a snapshot of your project at a point in time.
 It contains the complete set of data for your project so that you can restore this state at any point in the future.
 Checkpoints are similar to *commits* in other version control systems.
 Checkpoints are identified by a unique id number and a description that you enter at the time you create the checkpoint.

 ![Checkpoint][1]